yiwenyuuuu/project1/README.md

 ### ← README.md

-That's this file, where you can tell people what your cool web page does and how you built it.
+That's this file, where you can tell people details about your web project.

 ### ← index.html